 - See your colored eggs!

-Wow, and it only took, um… about 12 hours.
 I don’t know about your kids, but my kid, at age three, four, five and even older, wasn’t the type to be overly impressed with the idea of carefully soaking eggs for hours and hours.
 You know why kids like those terrible, icky old fake colored Easter egg dye kits?
-Because you get instant, eye-popping results.
+Because you get instant, super colorful, eye-popping results.
 Easter eggs in a flash.

-Real honest to goodness egg dyeing the natural way is extremely time consuming.
-There’s a quicker hot-method, but it’s not a safe method for young children, so you have to use the longer cold method.
+Real honest to goodness egg dyeing the natural way is very time consuming.
+There’s a quicker hot-method, that works faster than the cold method, but it’s not a safe method for young children.

 Adults like natural egg dyeing – very young kids – not so much.
 We dye other stuff around here – like cloth and play clay, but not eggs because it’s simply not too much fun for little ones.